 That said, Switzerland weather in March can still feel quite wintery, with highs around 6 degrees Celsius and lots of rainfall.
 It could easily dip into freezing territory at night.

 Switzerland in April, on the other hand, starts to warm up.
-It’s too warm to ski in most of the country, but like I mentioned above, some of the summer tourist attractions and hiking trails will be boarded up for another month.
+It’s too warm to ski in most of the country, but like I mentioned above, some of the summer tourist attractions and hiking trails will be closed for another month.

 Flower lovers are in for a real treat in April as the Morges Tulip Festival takes place on Lake Geneva throughout the month.